mpataki/report/README.md

 ## Description

 This tool enables you to track where your time goes via a private [gist](https://gist.github.com).
-The data itself is stored as json, and a formatted summary can be generated and shared (TODO).
+The data itself is stored in a gist as json, and a formatted summary can be generated and shared (TODO).
+This means that task tracking is not tied to any specific machine, but rather a github account.

 ## Installation